Skip to main content

 List API Keys

-List API keys for the authenticated user.
-Optionally filter by key_type ("user" or "service") and status ("active" or "deleted").
+List API keys with cursor-based pagination.
+Optionally filter by key_type ("user" or "service"), status ("active" or "revoked"), space (name or ID — returns service keys for that space), and user_id (filter by creator for service keys, or view another user’s keys as an account admin).
 When status is omitted, only active keys are returned.

 resp = client.api_keys.list(